 - Poor emptying.
 You may have a feeling of not quite emptying your bladder.

 Note: all the above symptoms are common in older men.
 Most men who develop the above symptoms do not have prostate cancer but have a non-cancerous (benign) enlargement of the prostate.
 However, it is best to have any new symptoms checked out by a doctor.

 Other symptoms such as pain at the base of the penis or passing blood occasionally occur.
 (These do not occur with benign prostate enlargement.)

 If the cancer spreads to other parts of the body, various other symptoms can develop.
 The most common site for the cancer to spread is to one or more bones, especially the pelvis, lower spine and hips.
 Affected bones can become painful and tender.
 Sometimes the first symptoms to develop are from secondary tumours in bones.

 How is prostate cancer diagnosed?

 If a doctor suspects that you may have prostate cancer, he or she will usually:

-- Examine the prostate gland.
-They do this by inserting a gloved finger through the back passage (anus) into the rectum to feel the back of the prostate gland.
+- Examine the prostate.
+They do this by inserting a gloved finger through the back passage (anus) into the rectum to feel the back of the prostate.
 An enlarged-feeling gland, particularly if it is not smooth to feel, may indicate prostate cancer.
 However, a normal-feeling prostate does not rule out prostate cancer.

 - Do a blood test to measure the level of prostate specific antigen (PSA).
 PSA is a chemical which is made by both normal and cancerous (malignant) prostate cells.
 Basically, the higher the level of PSA, the more likely that you have cancer of the prostate.
 However, a mild-to-moderately raised PSA can occur in conditions other than prostate cancer.
 (If you have confirmed prostate cancer, the PSA blood test is also used to monitor treatment.
 If treatment is working and cancer cells are killed then the level of PSA falls.)